Fitzgerald Auto Malls Data Breach Investigation

 Your Rights and Next Steps

-- Consider placing a security freeze on your credit file, which prevents new credit from being issued in your name without your express authorization.
+- Place a security freeze on your credit file with the major credit bureaus.
+This prevents new credit from being opened in your name without your authorization.

-Lawyers are ready to help you understand your rights and guide you through the process of protecting your identity and seeking compensation.
+Lawyers are ready to help you understand your rights and what compensation you might be entitled to as a result of this breach.

 You May Be Entitled to Compensation